Permanent TSB: Trustee Savings Bank

 The origins of the TSB Bank date back to 1816 when the first Irish Savings Bank was established in Waterford.
 Shortly afterwards, savings banks were established in Cork, Dublin, Monaghan and Limerick.

 The Dublin and Monaghan banks merged in 1977, followed by the amalgamation of the Cork and Limerick banks in 1986.

 In 1988, Waterford was incorporated into the Dublin bank and finally, in 1992, Cork and Limerick Savings Bank amalgamated with Trustee Savings Bank Dublin, to form TSB Bank.
 It was purchased by Irish Life and Permanent from the Government of Ireland in 2001.

-Recent history
+Permanent TSB

+In 2001, Irish Life and Permanent Group acquired the Irish Trustee Savings Bank from the Government of Ireland, and rebranded as Permanent TSB.

 During the Irish banking crisis the group was split.
 The profitable Irish Life Group was purchased by the government for €1.3 billion, and subsequently sold to Great-west Lifeco in July 2013.
 The bank received a further €2.7 billion of capital from the Irish State, bringing it into majority state ownership.

 The bank has over one million customers in Ireland.
 The chief executive of Permanent TSB is Eamonn Crowley, who succeeded Jeremy Masding in that capacity in June 2020.

 In March 2011 during the Irish banking crisis the bank was said to be in need of an external €4.0 billion bailout.

 In February 2011 SEB (Skandinaviska Enskilda Banken AB) acquired Irish Life International Ltd (ILI), so it now operates under the corporate name Life International Assurance Company Limited.